‘Days Of Our Lives’ Spoilers: Nicole and Brady’s Plan To Get Rid Of Sex Addict Scooter And Hilary

 With the Scooter and Nicole blackmailing storyline coming to an end, it begs the question as to what Nicole will be up to next.

-Arianne Zucker has quit Days of Our Lives, according to a recent article on Inquisitr, and she will be written out within a few months.
+Arianne Zucker has quit Days of Our Lives, according to a recent article by the Inquisitr, and she will be written out within a few months.
 Does this mean Nicole will return to Salem?
 Will she return with Holly?
 How will Nicole’s final months in Salem play out?
 Will this Days of Our Lives character that all her fans have come to know and love leave with a bang?
-Like “sands in the hourglass” only time will tell what the future holds for Nicole Walker.
+Like “sands in the hourglass,” only time will tell what the future holds for Nicole Walker.

 [Featured Image by by Richard Shotwell/Invision/AP Images]